-Fad diets make extraordinary promises to participants.
-They promise rapid weight loss through eating plans that are typically unbalanced and hard to follow.
-Fad diets ultimately create unsustainable eating patterns.
+Fad diets make extraordinary promises to participants in order to make money by guaranteeing rapid weight loss through eating plans that are typically unbalanced and hard to follow.
+Though some of these diets are wildly successful and originally designed to help people, they ultimately create unsustainable eating patterns.

 Fad Diets Encourage an Obsessive Focus on Food

 Many fad diets lead people to focus obsessively on food.
 Extreme eating plans tend to require a dietary transformation.
 From the grapefruit diet to the cabbage soup plan, fad diets are largely inflexible, and participants have to take extraordinary measures to ensure they’re eating throughout the day according to the plan.